Make this homemade mayonnaise recipe in just minutes using either a food processor OR an immersion blender.

 - Process the ingredients a couple seconds, then with the motor running, add the oil in a slow stream.

-- Taste to adjust seasonings.
+- Process another 10-20 seconds.
+Taste to adjust seasonings.

-- Store in a covered container in the refrigerator.
+- Store directly in the jar!

 Click the link below for lots more basic pantry items you can make at home!